ixtreon/Shanism/Game/ClientContent/README.txt

 Contains the default content used with all ShanoRPG games.
 Some of the content is transformed using the MonoGame Content Builder tool (MGCB) or its GUI counterpart, the MonoGame Pipeline tool.

 To build the content using MGCB simply pass the `ClientContent.mgcb` file as an argument.
-By default the script places the output files in the same directory as the input.
+The script places the output files in the same directory as the input.

 To build the content using the MonoGame Pipeline tool simply open the `ClientContent.mgcb` file with it.